Recent Updates (see News)

 About

-I am in the final year of my PhD in machine learning at the Polish Academy of Sciences, supervised by Prof. Paweł Morawiecki.
+I recently completed my PhD in machine learning at the Polish Academy of Sciences, supervised by Prof. Paweł Morawiecki, and I am currently seeking postdoctoral and research positions.

-During the summer of 2024, I worked as a researcher at FDL Europe, where I adapted the large-scale foundation models to work with SAR data in collaboration with the Luxembourg Space Agency and the European Space Agency.
-I was also honored to receive a TAILOR grant, which allowed me to lead a project as a visiting researcher at the University of Pisa's Pervasive AI Lab, working with Prof. Vincenzo Lomonaco.
+During the summer of 2025, I was a researcher at the University of California, Santa Cruz, as part of the Summer of Reproducibility program, where I explored Kolmogorov–Arnold Network layers as structured replacements for feedforward blocks in small language models.
+Also in 2025, I joined a collaboration applying continual learning to data-quality monitoring for the CMS experiment at CERN.
+In 2024, I worked as a researcher at FDL Europe, where I adapted large-scale foundation models to work with SAR data in collaboration with the Luxembourg Space Agency and the European Space Agency.
+I was honored to receive two EU Horizon grants, TAILOR and ENFIELD, which allowed me to lead independent research projects on experience replay and parameter-efficient continual learning.
+The TAILOR grant brought me to the University of Pisa's Pervasive AI Lab, where I worked with Prof. Vincenzo Lomonaco.

 I hold an MSc degree from Jagiellonian University, where I was co-supervised by Prof. Jacek Tabor and Dr. Stanisław Jastrzębski.